Terms & Conditions

 Demand for Hummingly masterclasses and the Doing Well Cards is being generated by word of mouth within New Zealand Post.
 Here are the kind of things they are saying…

-“So, one of my leaders who looks after a small site wasn’t keen at all initially and was thought it was a waste of time.
+“So, one of my leaders who looks after a small site wasn’t keen at all initially.
 But the turn round came a week later when one of his staff came and said to him, you need to speak to “A” because he is looking a bit down.
 So, the leader got “A” into the office and had a talk with him.
 After listening for a while, the leader got the ‘Doing Well’ cards out and started thumbing through them.
 I know one card they stopped and talked about was ‘Perform at your best, let food be thy medicine’ ….
 They agreed that “A” would focus on his diet and not eat junk food for a week.
-They spent two hours using the cards to develop a plan for A. At their 1:2:1the leader said to me, I’ve had to eat humble pie, what I learnt I’ve been able to put to good use for “A”.”
+They spent two hours using the cards to develop a plan for A. At their 1:2:1 the leader said to me, I’ve had to eat humble pie, what I learnt I’ve been able to put to good use for “A”.”
 New Zealand Post Manager